 Asked in a newspaper interview five years ago about what she does for a living, Winnie Odinga curtly replied, โI work for my father, I am his bodyguardโ.

 Her modus operandi rattled many during the campaigns for the August 9 elections.
-From alleged arrogance, the takeover of the billboards business, and hiring and firing campaign staff without formal communication, to denying senior politicians access to the presidential candidate, there have been many accusations levelled against her.
+From alleged arrogance, the takeover of the billboards business, and hiring and firing campaign staff without formal communication, to denying senior politicians access to the presidential candidate, there have been many accusations leveled against her.

 At some point, the International Business and Corporate Communications graduate from Philadelphia, US, is reported to have influenced who got an audience with her father.